cs124/pa7-chatbot/README.md

 **Late days CANNOT be used on this assignment.
 Please submit early and often to avoid last minute submission issues!**

-**You must work in groups of 3-4 members (To work in a group of size 2, you must get special permission from the staff).
+**You must work in groups of 3-4 members.
+(To work in a group of size 2, you must get special permission from the staff).
 All submissions will be graded according to the same criteria, regardless of group size.**

 In this assignment you will build a chatbot somewhat like the chatbot ELIZA that you saw in the lecture.
 You will work on a simpler, single-agent version first, and then choose from a set of advanced features to get more points. **A score of 85 points for the coding portion is considered full credit (1 rubric + 60 Starter (GUS) + 8 LLM Prompting + 16 LLM Programming).
 For LLM Prompting and LLM Programming mode you will choose which of the parts to implement.
 You must implement the full starter mode.
 The full assignment (coding + written) is worth 100 points.**